-For more information on Kavyashri visit her website: www.mindfulness4life.co.uk
+For more information about Kate Gooch (Kavyashri) visit her website www.mindfulness4life.co.uk

 Please note: If after attending the Orientation session, you decide not to participate in the course, you must notify the Buddhist Centre within 24 hours of attending it, in order to get a refund to enable us to offer the place to someone on the waiting list.
 Thank you.